 Just as you may be confused as to how to help those in need, they too are grappling with their needs and when and how to ask for help.

-While everyone is dealing with the pandemic, you might be reluctant to make your needs know.
+While we are still dealing with Covid, flu and a myriad of issues, you might be reluctant to make your needs known.
 But if you are overwhelmed and need support others will help you.
 Here's how to begin: